top of page

 Inside the Box

-2018
+November 2018

-The sign, written in thick Sharpie marker in the sort of confident elongated script that only a 14-year-old would do, was carefully attached to the top of Matilda’s pet carrier, in front, right next to the clear plastic bag of her IBS medication and large manila envelope of government transport papers that had been meticulously checked and rechecked and authorized and certified and organized and generously taped across the back.
+The sign, written in thick Sharpie marker in the sort of confident elongated script only a 14-year-old would do, was carefully attached to the top of Matilda’s carrier, in front, right next to the clear plastic bag of her IBS medications and large manila envelope of government transport papers that had been meticulously checked and rechecked and authorized and certified and organized and generously taped across the back.

-I would’ve left out the unflattering truths of course, despite how they define her, as that might defeat the whole purpose of the sign.
-Like how she tends to force her furry ass into every single moment of every single day, be it a home plumbing project or a competitive board game or an unattended tray full of paint.
+Like how she tends to force her large furry bottom into every moment of every day, be it a home plumbing project or a competitive board game or an unattended tray full of paint.

-2006
+September 2006

 We hoped this new life would fill in the hole left by our baby’s absence.
 A hole that in time collapsed deeper inside me, into a bottomless pit from which there was no clear escape.
 Like Noah, I barely made it through the spring.
 Then I barely made it through the long aching summer to follow.

-A Cosmo quiz I took in college told me I was an extrovert – the person likely to be found telling stories to a bunch of half-conscious 20-somethings nursing from their red plastic cups.
-Or at least that was how I interpreted it then.
+A Cosmo quiz I took in college told me I was an extrovert — the person likely to be found telling stories to a bunch of half-conscious 20-somethings nursing from their red plastic cups.
+Or at least that was how I interpreted it back then.
 Though the drinkware evolved in my 30s, this fact held true until our baby died.
-Social engagements, party guests, now they were something to dread, even to fear, so I carefully avoided them and the possibility of anyone mentioning our loss to me.
+Social engagements, party guests, now they were something to dread, even to fear.
+So I carefully avoided them and the possibility of anyone mentioning our loss to me.

-Or there was the lack of any mention of our loss – I avoided that, too.
+Or there was the lack of any mention of our loss — I avoided that, too.
 Somehow both scenarios felt equally traumatic.
 A party for my husband’s work began with me gasping for air in a Famous Dave’s parking lot.
 It ended with me sobbing in the car.
-Like some kind of tragic Hollywood red carpet walk – as clearly you’d expect at a restaurant that served sandwiches on honest-to-god trash can lids – I thought I’d enter the room under attentive spotlight, to all eyes firmly on me, to those same drippy looks of sympathy I got from the nurses at the hospital.
+Like some kind of tragic Hollywood red carpet walk — as clearly you’d expect at a strip mall joint that served sandwiches on honest-to-God trash can lids — I thought I’d enter the room under attentive spotlight, to all eyes firmly on me, to those same drippy looks of sympathy I got from the nurses at the hospital.

 Except then it was comforting.
 Now it felt smothering.